What Is an Emergency Room Doctor?

 Conclusion

-The road to becoming an ER doctor requires extreme dedication, a love for your craft, and a leap of faith.
+Becoming an ER doctor requires extreme dedication, a love for your craft, and a leap of faith.
 Every decision you make along the way will have lifelong repercussions.
 Rarely do future doctors make these decisions alone.

-We invite you read up on and apply to our healthcare internship program.
+We invite you to read up on and apply to our healthcare internship program.
 At International Medical Aid we are confident that we can help you achieve your goals with our mentorship experts.
 Let us help you walk the right path!